boinkor-net/o/README.md

 functions return errors if you push onto a full ring, or if you shift from an empty ring.

-You can also use `o.ForcePush` to insert a new element regardless of whether the ring is full, overwriting the element that's there.
+You can also use `Ring.ForcePush` to insert a new element regardless of whether the ring is full, overwriting the element that's there.

 And then, if you do not want to shift out elements to read them, you can use `o.ScanFIFO` and `o.ScanLIFO` to get an iterator over the